bpaniya/html-portfolio/README.md

 # html-portfolio
-This is my Portfolio made up on HTML
+This is my Portfolio made up on HTML.
+Please visit to the index.html file to look up for the code and feel free to edit it!!